sleede/fab-manager/doc/environment.md

     D3_DATE_FORMAT

 Date format for dates displayed in statistics charts.
-See https://github.com/mbostock/d3/wiki/Time-Formatting#format for available formats.
+See [D3 Wiki](https://github.com/mbostock/d3/wiki/Time-Formatting#format) for available formats.

     UIB_DATE_FORMAT

 Date format for dates displayed and parsed in date pickers.
-See https://angular-ui.github.io/bootstrap/#uibdateparser-s-format-codes for a list available formats.
+See [AngularUI documentation](https://angular-ui.github.io/bootstrap/#uibdateparser-s-format-codes) for a list available formats.

 **BEWARE**: years format with less than 4 digits will result in problems because the system won't be able to distinct dates with the same less significant digits, eg. 50 could mean 1950 or 2050.

     EXCEL_DATE_FORMAT

-Date format for dates shown in exported Excel files (eg. statistics) See https://support.microsoft.com/en-us/kb/264372 for a list a available formats.
+Date format for dates shown in exported Excel files (eg. statistics) See [Microsoft support](https://support.microsoft.com/en-us/kb/264372) for a list a available formats.

 <a name="open-projects-settings"></a>
 ## Open projects settings